Current Students

 (1) The right to inspect and review the student’s education records within 45 days of the day the college receives a request for access.

-Students should submit to the registrar, the academic director, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+Students should submit to the Registrar, the Academic Director, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 If the records are not maintained by the official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 Pursuant to the guidelines issued by the Board of Trustees of The City University of New York, all requests shall be granted or denied in writing within 15 days of receipt.
 If the request is granted, the student will be notified of the time and place where the records may be inspected.
 If the request is denied or not responded to within 15 days, the student may appeal.
 Additional information regarding appeal procedures will be provided to the student if a request is denied.